 Thomas Parish, working out of his home at 324 Washington, installed Grand Haven's first telephone exchange in 1882 with 25 subscribers.
 Service was crude by any standard.
 At first utility poles are not used.
 Instead wires were strung from almost any convenient spot above ground, including roofs of buildings and tall trees.
 There were frequent interruptions in service, and it was almost as easy to open the window and shout as it was to attempt to talk over the phone.
 Parish built a new home at the same address after the original structure was destroyed in the fire of 1889, and presumably he continued his telephone business from that location.
 Later, when underground wires were installed, it was reported that ferrets were used to run cables through the conduits.
 Early records revealed that a private line was first installed from the Rix Robinson Engine House to City Hall at Fifth and Washington Streets in 1879, and by 1882 connections had been made with Grand Rapids, Muskegon, Whitehall, Montague, and other towns.
 It was a source of great curiosity and people used to line up "just to see if it worked."
-The telephone continued to grow with the community and to have a part in the growth of Grand Haven itself.
-Since the time of the first exchange, the system was completely rebuilt and more facilities added from time to time.
+The telephone continued to grow with the system was completely rebuilt and more facilities added from time to time.
 In 1930 the local company merged with Bell Telephone Company and located at a new building, 501 Washington Street in Grand Haven.